-Laura Waters was weaned on education and equity issues.
-Her mom was a social worker and her dad was a social studies teacher in New York City public schools.
+Laura Waters is Senior Writer and Editor at brightbeam.
+She was weaned on education and equity issues: Her mom was a social worker and her dad was a social studies teacher in New York City public schools.
 She can no more get this passion out of her blood than she can her New York accent, even though she has lived in Central Jersey now for over 25 years.

 She and her husband have four children, and her youngest has multiple disabilities.

 Laura was on her local school board in Lawrence Township for 12 years and served nine years as president.
 She keeps education leaders on their toes here at NJ Left Behind.

 About This Blog

 NJ Left Behind started as an anonymous place for me to to vent my frustrations with the state’s inequitable education system.

 I live in Lawrence Township (Mercer County) where six miles south is the low-performing, dysfunctional district of Trenton and six miles north is the elite, well-heeled district of Princeton.
 Why are Trenton children, mostly poor and of color, consigned to chronically-failing schools by virtue of their family’s inability to afford housing in districts like Princeton, where granite countertops come bundled with access to excellent education?